Scalable-Software/module.example/README.md

 npm run build
 ```

+## Publishing

+1. Update the version number in the `package.json` file

+2. Create a new pull request to the main branch

+3. Once the pull request has been merged, a new package will be published to GitHub Packages

+> Note: see the `publishConfig` in `package.json` for more details.

 ### Typescript Compiler Options

 Two different typescript configuration are defined: `tsconfig.build.json` and `tsconfig.test.json`.
 The typescript complier options of the two files are largely the same.
 The main difference is that type declarations are included two configuration files are largely the same.
 Below is an overview of the compiler options used: